-The object of the investigation is to standardise the procedure of sampling for assessing wool quality of a single fleece as well as that of fleeces from a group of sheep so as to provide a basis for all scientific studies on fleece quality.
-As already reported the laboratory work was carried out at the Sheep Breeding Farm, Kamaraj Sagar, Ootacamund.
-Similar studies under the project are in progress at the Central Sheep and Wool Research Institute, Malpura (Rajasthan).
+The object of the investigation is to standardise the procedure of sampling sampling wool quality of a single fleece as well as that of fleeces from a group so as to provide a basis for all scientific studies on fleece quality.
+As reported the laboratory work was carried out at the Sheep Breeding Farm, Sagar, Ootacamund.
+Similar studies under the project are in progress central Sheep and Wool Research Institute, Malpura (Rajasthan).